theimpactfulcompany/.github/.github/SECURITY.md

 ### 🕵️ Spotting secrets in code

 If you spot a secret in the code, please let us know by contacting us.
 This helps us quietly remove the vulnerability without letting others abuse it.
-If you notice that we've accidentally published an credential file or removed it from the `.gitignore` in the project root, please notify us.
+If you notice that we've accidentally published an app credential file or removed it from the `.gitignore` in the project root, please notify us.

 <!--
 ### 😸 GitHub API